-Most people’s first introduction to the world of billfishing comes from catching a sailfish.
-They are by far the most prolific species of billfish and since they tend to frequent near-shore waters, they come in contact with the most number of anglers.
+Most people’s first introduction to the world of billfish fishing comes from catching a sailfish.
+They are by far the most prolific species of billfish and since they tend to frequent near-shore waters, they come in contact with high numbers of anglers.
 Many anglers trolling for dolphin, kingfish or some other meat, end up catching their first sailfish by accident.
-That’s how I caught my first one off Cape Canaveral, in October, when the sails start their run down the Florida coast.
+That’s how I caught my first one off Cape Canaveral, Florida, in October, when the sails start their run down the Florida coast.

-For those who are seriously targeting sails, however, there are a few spots worldwide that offer up some seriously ridiculous numbers of sails during certain times of the year.
+For those who are seriously targeting sailfish, however, there are a few spots worldwide that offer up some seriously ridiculous numbers of sails during certain times of the year.
 Sailfish like to swim and hunt in packs, so you can put yourself in the right spot at the right time, you can really get some practice in.
-During one of our very first Marlin University session in Costa Rica, I watched four students who had never seen a sailfish before catch 54 sails out of 100 bites!
+During one of our very first Marlin University sessions in Costa Rica, I watched four students who had never gone fishing for sailfish catch 54 sails out of 100 bites!
 Needless to say, they were spoiled for life.
 Here are 10 sailfishing hot spots that can really turn on and show you the time of your life if you hit them at the right time.

-Another hot fishing hole that we have Tim Choate to thank for: Costa Rica.
-Choate helped pioneer these prolific waters in the late 1980s and the place hasn’t been the same since.
+Costa Rica has some of the best sailfishing in the world.
+Tim Choate helped pioneer these prolific waters in the late 1980s and the place hasn’t been the same since.
 Huge numbers of sails migrate along Costa Rica’s entire Pacific coast and they are well-fed.
 Early efforts came out of the port towns of Quepos on the central Pacific coast as well as Flamingo and Tamarindo to the north, but the arrival of Los Sueños Resort in 2001 was a game-changer.